14 Things You Shouldn’t Clean with Water

 Gas range burners

 Similar to wood floors, water can also ruin your wood furniture.
 Just think about what happens when you leave a glass on your wooden table without a coaster.
 “The best course of action is to regularly dust your wood tables and furniture (we recommend a microfiber cloth) and you can use wood polish or lemon oil to protect it,” says Turley.
-If your wood furniture has already been damaged, try these tricks to remove water stains from wood.
+If your piece needs a little more TLC, here’s how to clean wood furniture to restore its luster.
+In case the damage is already done, try these tricks to remove water stains from wood.

 Brass fixtures or instruments